ekr/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

 handshake that uses session resumption (DTLS 1.2 language) or to a PSK-based handshake using the ticket-based approach.

+Because each party sends in the extension_data the value that it will receive as a connection identifier in encrypted records, it is possible for an endpoint to use a globally constant length for such connection identifiers.
+This can in turn ease parsing and connection lookup, for example by having the length in question be a compile-time constant.
+(Note that such implementations must still be able to send other length connection identifiers to other parties!)

 In DTLS 1.2, connection ids are exchanged at the beginning of the DTLS session only.
 There is no dedicated "connection id update" message that allows new connection ids to be established mid-session, because